nttcom/ksot-website/content/en/docs/_index.md

 Kuesta is a cloud-native network configuration framework, enabling operators Infrastructure-as-Code of network equipments.
 It consists of CUE-based data mapper and some Kubernetes custom operators for GitOps, and provides us a rich network abstraction and automation.

-For more information, see the [Overview of Kuesta](/docs/concepts/ovewview/).